IELTS Essay Topics with sample answer.

 Write at least 250 words.

-Historical buildings are valuable treasures for a country and should be preserved even if the government needs to spend hefty amounts on them.
-I completely agree with this viewpoint and my position is outlined in this essay.
+It is often pointed out that historical buildings are valuable treasures for a country and should be preserved even if the government needs to spend hefty amounts on them.
+I completely agree with this viewpoint, and my position is outlined in this essay.

 In addition to this, historical monuments also serve as tourist magnetism in many countries.
 In today's world, many people plan their vacations in places of historical importance as they are curious to know more about the culture and traditions of the past.
 Many nations are benefited from these tourists, and as a result, they possess a booming tourism industry.
 For instance, millions of tourists including international tourists visit the Taj Mahal in India every year.
 This provides the government with a huge profit and also employs many locals, thus assisting the government financially.